uqlibrary/technology-training/QGIS/raster/QGIS_raster.md

 In the 3D map window, make sure to first:

-* Click on the settings icon and set the "Type" to "DEM (Raster layer)", and set the "Elevation" to your clipped DEM.
+* Click on the **Options** wrench icon and set the "Type" to "DEM (Raster layer)", and set the "Elevation" to your clipped DEM.
 * Exaggerate the relief with the "Vertical scale" setting (try 3).

 To see the 3D effect, you will have to use your <kbd>Ctrl</kbd> or <kbd>Shift</kbd> keys on your keyboard while panning with the mouse to change the angle of view.